odoo/documentation/content/applications/productivity/discuss/chatter.rst

 Translate a chatter message
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-To translate a user's text from another language, click the :guilabel:`... (ellipsis)` icon menu to
+To translate a user's text from another language, click the :icon:`fa-ellipsis-h`
-the right of the chatter.
+:guilabel:`(ellipsis)` menu to the right of the chatter.
 Then, select :guilabel:`Translate`.
-The content translates to the
+The
-language set in the :doc:`user's preferences <../../general/users/language/>`.
+content translates to the language set in the :doc:`user's preferences
+<../../general/users/language/>`.

 .. image:: chatter/chatter-translate-message.png
    :align: center